egemenimre/satmad_applications/docs/index.rst

 This project contains applications, analyses and examples with SatMAD project.

 Check the source code of `SatMAD <https://github.com/egemenimre/satmad>`_.
-The applications under `this project <https://github.com/egemenimre/satmad_applications>`_.
+The applications are under `this project <https://github.com/egemenimre/satmad_applications>`_.